 We found that this practice was providing well-led care in accordance with the relevant regulations.

 Background

-Compton Acres Dental Practice is in the West Bridgford area of Nottingham and provides mostly private dental treatment to adults and some children on an NHS contract.
+Brimington Dental Practice is on the outskirts of Chesterfield in north Derbyshire and provides mostly NHS dental treatment to adults and children.
+The practice has a part time orthodontist, and provides an orthodontic contract.